kbase/kb_sdk/doc/Docker_deployment.md

 4. Run these commands in the terminal (these are to work around an issue with using private docker registries inside a VirtualBox VM):

         VBoxManage modifyvm "default" --natdnshostresolver1 on
-        VBoxManage modifyvm "default --natdnsproxy1 on
+        VBoxManage modifyvm "default" --natdnsproxy1 on
 6. Exit terminal
 7. Quit and restart Kitematic
 8. Open Docker CLI